 By identifying the dominant mode of interannual covariability between winter-mean tropical SST and subseasonal SAT variability, this study confirms the prominent role of ENSO in modulating the SAT variability over North America.
 El Niño and La Niña tend to reduce and enhance the SAT variability, respectively (Smith and Sardeshmukh, 2000).
 Among the classical ENSO indices, the Niño 3 and Niño 3.4 indices are most closely correlated with the mode of variability identified in this work.
-This dominant mode explains about 77 % of the squared interannual covariance between SST and subseasonal SAT variability and a more modest fraction of variance (up to $\sim 10$ %-20 % in some sectors) of the total subseasonal SAT variability including both SST-forced and internal components.
+This dominant mode explains about 77 % of the squared interannual covariance between SST and subseasonal SAT variability and a more modest fraction of variance (up to $\sim 10 \%$ -20 % in some sectors) of the total subseasonal SAT variability including both SST-forced and internal components.
 Although rather small, this fraction is nonetheless important because it represents what is predictable from SST variability, unlike atmospheric internal variability that is less predictable.

 Energetics of subseasonal atmospheric eddies reveal that La Niña is not only accompanied by an augmentation of EKE (Chen and Van Den Dool, 1999) but also by an increase in EAPE over the North Pacific sector, which is consistent with the rise of subseasonal SAT variability.
-In fact, the modulation of baroclinic energy conversion by ENSO is found more important than the barotropic processes emphasized in previous studies (Chen and van den Dool, 1997; Tam and Lau,
+In fact, the modulation of baroclinic energy conversion by ENSO is found more important than the barotropic processes emphasized in previous studies (Chen and van den Dool, 1997; Tam and Lau, 2005).
+The baroclinic energy conversion to subseasonal eddies is achieved through their heat fluxes that are downgradient of the winter-mean temperature associated with the Pacific jet.
+Alternatively, this conversion can be interpreted as the anomalous thermal advection by subseasonal eddies act-

 Figure 9.
 One-point regression maps of Z500 anomalies (color shading) with respect to reference SAT time series over (a, c, e) Alaska (61° N, 150° W) and (b, d, f) Colorado (39° N, 105° W).
 The corresponding correlation is superimposed with cyan contours (increments of 0.2).
-The regression is performed separately for years when SVD1SST ≥ 0.75 and SVD1SST ≤ -0.75 (indicated with blue crosses and circles in Fig. 1, respectively), and the average of the two patterns is shown in this figure.
+The regression is performed separately for years when SVD1{SST} ≥ 0.75 and SVD1{SST} ≤ -0.75 (indicated with blue crosses and circles in Fig. 1, respectively), and the average of the two patterns is shown in this figure.
 The reference SAT time series for the positive and negative phases are normalized independently before carrying out the regression.
-Differences between the SVD1SST ≥ 0.75 and SVD1SST ≤ -0.75 (SSS) patterns that are significant at the αFDR = 0.1 significance level are shown with blue dots for negative differences and red dots for positive differences.
+Differences between the SVD1{SST} ≥ 0.75 and SVD1{SST} ≤ -0.75 patterns that are significant at the $\alpha{FDR} = 0.1$ significance level are shown with blue dots for negative differences and red dots for positive differences.
 The dots are scaled according to the magnitude of the difference.
 For reference, the dots illustrated in the legend represent a difference of 100 m.
-The wave-activity flux (Takaya and Nakamura, 2001) evaluated with the regressed Z500 anomalies is shown with white arrows with a distance of 1° corresponding to a flux of 2/3 m s-2.
+The wave-activity flux (Takaya and Nakamura, 2001) evaluated with the regressed Z500 anomalies is shown with white arrows with a distance of 1° corresponding to a flux of $2/3 \text{ m}^2 \text{ s}^{-2}$.

-2005).
-The baroclinic energy conversion to subseasonal eddies is achieved through their heat fluxes that are downgradient of the winter-mean temperature associated with the Pacific jet.
-Alternatively, this conversion can be interpreted as 5 the anomalous thermal advection by subseasonal eddies acting on the climatological temperature gradient in such a way that it reinforces eddy temperature anomalies.
-In contrast to the baroclinic energy conversion, the net feedback forcing from high-frequency eddies migrating along the Pacific 10 storm track, which was suggested as an important process (Chen and Van Den Dool, 1999, 1997), is much smaller.
-It is explained by the fact that previous studies have only assessed the budget of kinetic energy in the upper troposphere, which overemphasizes the feedback from high-frequency eddies on 15 the kinetic energy (Lau and Nath, 1991) and overlooks the cancellation between high-frequency eddy feedbacks onto the eddy available potential energy and eddy kinetic energy (Tanaka et al., 2016).
+ing on the climatological temperature gradient in such a way that it reinforces eddy temperature anomalies.
+In contrast to the baroclinic energy conversion, the net feedback forcing from high-frequency eddies migrating along the Pacific storm track, which was suggested as an important process (Chen and Van Den Dool, 1999, 1997), is much smaller.
+It is explained by the fact that previous studies have only assessed the budget of kinetic energy in the upper troposphere, which overemphasizes the feedback from high-frequency eddies on the kinetic energy (Lau and Nath, 1991) and overlooks the cancellation between high-frequency eddy feedbacks onto the eddy available potential energy and eddy kinetic energy (Tanaka et al., 2016).